Cloudy aquarium water — causes and fixes

 What to do (in order):

-1. Blackout the tank.
-Cover with a towel or cardboard for 3–4 consecutive days.
-No light reaches the algae; the bloom dies.
-Fish are fine without light for that long; skip feeding for 2 of those days.
-The most reliable single intervention.
+1. Cover the tank in the dark for 3–4 days.
+Use a towel or cardboard.
+With no light, the algae dies.
+Fish are fine without light for that long; skip feeding on 2 of those days.
+This is the most reliable fix in most beginner tanks.

 2. 50% water change at the end of the blackout.
 Removes the dead algae plus accumulated nitrate.